marioizquierdo/jquery.serializeJSON/README.md

 // returns =>
 {
-  "notype": "default type is :string",
+  "deftype": "default type is :string",
-  "string": ":string type overrides parsing options",
+  "text": ":string type overrides parsing options",
-  // :skip type removes the field from the output "number": {
+  // excluded:skip is not included in the output "numbers": {
     "1": 1,
     "1.1": 1.1,
     "other stuff": NaN, // <-- Other stuff parses as NaN (Not a Number) },
-  "boolean": {
+  "bools": {
     "true": true,
     "false": false,
     "0": false, // <-- "false", "null", "undefined", "", "0" parse as false
   },
-  "null": {
+  "nulls": {
     "null": null, // <-- "false", "null", "undefined", "", "0" parse as null
     "other stuff": "other stuff"
   },
-  "auto": { // works as the parseAll option
+  "autos": { // works as the parseAll option
     "string": "text with stuff",
     "0": 0,         // <-- parsed as number
     "1": 1,         // <-- parsed as number